-While the weather is beginning to shift, August can still be damp and humid.
+While the weather is beginning to shift to Yin, August can still be damp and humid.
+This week here in Northern NJ that is certainly the case!
 In Chinese medicine, weakness in the Spleen and Stomach leads to damp accumulation.
 In early Autumn we therefore should avoid dampness and simultaneously strengthen the digestive organs.
-One way to accomplish this is to eat light and clear foods, increasing the amount of seasonal vegetables and eating a little less meat.
+One way to accomplish this is to eat light and clear foods, increase the amount of seasonal vegetables, and eat a little less meat.
 Vegetables can be consumed lightly steamed or stir-fried, or in the case of light salad greens, raw.
 In general avoid overly hot, spicy foods.
-Congees are appropriate to help strengthen the digestive organs and one traditional congee recipe for this seasonal node is Euryale Seed and Discorea Congee (Qian Shi Shan Yao Zhou 芡實山藥粥; see below).
+Congees are appropriate to help strengthen the digestive organs and one traditional congee recipe for this seasonal node is Euryale Seed and Discorea Congee (Qian Shi Shan Yao Zhou 芡實山藥粥).

 Euryale Seed and Discorea Congee (Qian Shi Shan Yao Zhou) 芡實山藥粥

 1 cup rice (use glutinous rice if available)

 - Grind rice, Euryale seed, and Discorea to a powder.
 Mix the three together with sugar and blend well so evenly mixed

 - In a pan, add 50 – 100g of blended powder to cold water, enough to make a thick soupy consistency

 - Put over medium flame and warm for several minutes, stirring occasionally